 Some of these may be carried out on the same day as your appointment, but you may need an appointment in another department for other tests.

 We may also ask you to have some tests before coming to the clinic for a review appointment.

 After your appointment

-Most patients receive a diagnosis on the day of their appointment.
-If you do, your treatment options will be discussed with you.
-Your child may be offered treatment in the department, and you will be able to book future appointments at this time.
+Most patients receive a diagnosis (and treatment options will also be discussed) on the day of their appointment.
+Your child may be offered treatment in the department, and future appointments will be arranged for this.

 General anaesthetic treatment

-If your child requires treatment to be provided under general anaesthetic this usually take places on a different day to your appointment at:
+If your child requires care to be provided under general anaesthetic takes place on a different day to your appointment.

 Dental Day Case Unit